 College / University Coursework for Credit

 In order to provide a comprehensive training program, training must include university / college coursework offered for credit.
-There are a number of institutes of higher education throughout the state offering courses and programs designed to advance personnel development and knowledge regarding autism spectrum disorders.
-VCU-ACE provides a comprehensive list of coursework in autism spectrum disorders and effective intervention practices including applied behavior analysis.
+There are a number of institutes of higher education throughout the state offering courses and programs designed to advance personnel development and knowledge regarding autism spectrum disorder.
+VCU-ACE provides a comprehensive list of coursework in autism spectrum disorder and effective intervention practices including applied behavior analysis.

-The Virginia ABA Consortium Graduate Certificate program provides a university-based partnership designed to provide participants with high quality coursework in Applied Behavior Analysis (ABA) and to prepare participants to take the Board Certified Behavior Analyst (BCBA) exam if they choose.
+The Virginia Applied Behavior Analysis Consortium program provides a university-based partnership designed to provide participants with high quality coursework in Applied Behavior Analysis (ABA) and to prepare participants to take the Board Certified Behavior Analyst (BCBA) exam if they choose.
 Detailed information about the Consortium and the ABA certificate program is available on our ABAC page.

 Other Institutes of Higher Education in Virginia Offering Coursework in ABA